 You only have to look at the recent string on advertisements to hit the 2017 Super Bowl as evidence.

-Airbnb ran an add called, "We Accept" which is all about differnence, Budweiser's was called "Born the Hard Way" looking at immigration, Coke sang "It's Beautiful" in different languages and construction company 84 Lumber's "The Journey" which looks at the migrant's experience.
+Airbnb ran an ad called, "We Accept" which is all about differnence, Budweiser's was called "Born the Hard Way" looking at immigration, and construction company 84 Lumber's "The Journey" which looks at the migrant's experience.

 Hyatt Use Oscars Advert to Push Diversity Message